The Hunterdon Healthcare Neurosciences Team

 Occupational Therapist – Occupational therapists help people participate in the things they want and need to do through the use of everyday activities.
 Through a variety of therapies, occupational therapists and assistants can help children with disabilities to participate fully in school, help people recover from physical or neurological injury, and support older adults who are experiencing physical and cognitive changes.

 Pain Specialist – Pain specialists, or pain medicine doctors, are experts at diagnosing the cause of pain and then treating it.
 Anesthesiologists, neurologists, and neurosurgeons most frequently specialize in pain management.

 Physical Therapist – Physical therapists help patients regain mobility and movement after injury, illness, surgery or neurological incident, such as stroke.
-Our physical therapists with patients in inpatient, outpatient and home settings.
+Our physical therapists work with patients in inpatient, outpatient, and home settings.